PlamediD/task_planner/README.md

 ### Additional Challenges (for advanced learning):

-Dark Mode: Implement a dark mode feature to provide a different visual theme for users.
+###### 1.Dark Mode: Implement a dark mode feature to provide a different visual theme for users.
-Task Sharing: Allow users to share tasks or collaborate on tasks with other app users.
+###### 2.Task Sharing: Allow users to share tasks or collaborate on tasks with other app users.
-Task Reminders: Allow users to set reminders for important tasks to receive notifications at specified times or intervals.
+###### 3.Task Reminders: Allow users to set reminders for important tasks to receive notifications at specified times or intervals.
-Data Persistence: Implement local data storage using a database or file storage system for offline functionality.
-Analytics: Include analytics tracking to gather insights into user behavior and app usage patterns.
+###### 5.Analytics: Include analytics tracking to gather insights into user behavior and app usage patterns.
-Data Synchronization: Implement data synchronization across devices using a backend server or cloud service, allowing users to access their tasks from multiple devices.
+###### 6.Data Synchronization: Implement data synchronization across devices using a backend server or cloud service, allowing users to access their tasks from multiple devices.